Video Records

 Clement's, Leigh-on-Sea (Essex).
 It was shown to parishes and groups for many years

 thereafter.
-If anyone has a copy or knows where one might be, please contact the honorary
+If anyone has a copy or knows where one might be, please contact the Shrine

-eight-minute film was professionally made for continuous showing in the Welcome Centre and
+*An eight-minute film was professionally made for continuous showing in the Welcome

 CINE FILM